Rylan Clark: Celebrity Big Brother

 Clark became a housemate in the eleventh series of Celebrity Big Brother in January 2013.
 He was the second celebrity to enter the Big Brother House.
 On launch night, Clark and Italian jockey Frankie Dettori selected which celebrities would join them in the House and who would be banished to the Basement.
 It was revealed midway through the series that, contrary to the show's rules of staying in the Big Brother House throughout the series, he had been leaving the house each Sunday to rehearse for The X Factor tour, which began a day after the live final on 25 January.
 He made it to the final five with Neil "Razor" Ruddock, Claire Richards, Ryan Moloney and Heidi Montag and Spencer Pratt.
 Clark was announced as the winner during the live final, after which he broke down into tears.

 Channel 5 (2013–2018)

 On 14 May 2013, as part of a revamp by Channel 5, Clark and AJ Odudu were announced as the new co-hosts of Big Brother's Bit on the Side, replacing Jamie East and Alice Levine.
 Emma Willis replaced Brian Dowling as host of Big Brother.
 In the 2015 series of Celebrity Big Brother UK vs USA, he also presented Bit on the Side on the weekends.
-For this series, the programme was renamed Bit on the State Side and filmed in an American-style studio. he presented Big Brother's Bit on the Side until the series was cancelled by Channel 5 in 2018.
+For this series, the programme was renamed Bit on the State Side and filmed in an American-style studio.
+He presented Big Brother's Bit on the Side until the series was cancelled by Channel 5 in 2018.

 In October 2015, Clark co-presented a special edition of Most Haunted Live with Jamie East on Really.
-In May 2016, he presented his own primetime chat show for Channel 5 called Up Late with Rylan.
+In May 2016, he presented his own prime time chat show for Channel 5 called Up Late with Rylan.
+The show ended after one series.